sbalmt/xcheme/documents/operators.md

 #### State set

-The `set` state operator is a unary operator used when you want to set a new state in the current analysis step.
+The `set` state operator is a unary operator used when we want to set a new state in the current analysis step.

 Syntax: